St Botolph's Church, Hardham: Scenes 31 to 36: Passion and Resurrection

 Christ's Passion and Resurrection are depicted on the chancel walls.
 Scenes include the Last Supper, Christ's betrayal by Judas, the Flagellation of Christ, his entombment, the three Marys at the tomb, and the washing of the disciples' feet.

 Scenes 37 to 39: Apostles, Elders of the Apocalypse, Christ in Majesty

-Representations of the Elders and Apostles cover the upper parts of the north and south walls of the chancel.
+Representations of the Elders of the Apocalypse and Apostles cover the upper parts of the north and south walls of the chancel.
 Christ in Majesty originally would have appeared on the east wall, but the figure has been destroyed by the later insertion of a window.
 Only the flanking seraphs remain.

 The church today

 St Botolph's Church was listed at Grade I on 15 March 1955.
 Such buildings are defined as being of "exceptional interest", and in some cases of greater than national importance.
 As of February 2001, it was one of 38 Grade I listed buildings, and 1,726 listed buildings of all grades, in the district of Horsham.

 The parish covers the hamlet of Hardham and the surrounding rural area.
 The River Arun, the southern edge of Pulborough and field boundaries mark its outer limits.
 The A29 road runs through from southwest to northeast.
 The parish is one of four in the joint benefice of Bury with Houghton, Coldwaltham and Hardham.

 Services are held each Sunday, generally using the Book of Common Prayer.